syncfusion-content/windowsforms-docs/WindowsForms/Tools/MultiColumnTreeView/Multiple-Columns.md

 {% endhighlight %}

 ![](Adding-Multiple-Columns-and-SubItems_images/Adding-Multiple-Columns-and-SubItems_img3.jpeg)
+Figure : Background for Column Headers and Area Background for the MultiColumns

->_Note: The appearance of the columns can also be controlled using the standard column styles settings._ _This overrides the above settings._
+> _Note: The appearance of the columns can also be controlled using the standard column styles settings._ _This overrides the above settings._